ali92hm/data-structure-implementation/README.md

 # Data Structure Implementation

-A repository of famous data structures and algorithms implemented in C++ for educational purpose.
+A repository of famous data structures and algorithms implemented in python for educational purpose.

 ## List of Data Structures

 ### Sequence containers

 - [ ] Array